-- 1. Turn off incoming power. - 2.
-Open the housing door of the sample-draw detector. - 3.
-Unscrew and remove the two screws that secure the retaining plate, then lift the plate, connector, and sensor out of the housing. - 4.
+- 1. Turn off the controller. - 2.
+Open the housing door of the sample draw detector. - 3.
+Unscrew and remove the two screws that secure the retaining plate, then lift the plate, connector, and sensor out of the oxygen sensor cavity. - 4.
 Unplug the connector from the socket that leads from the sensor. - 5.
 Plug the socket of the replacement sensor into the connector. - 6.
 Place the sensor in the oxygen sensor cavity, then position the retaining plate on the two standoffs. - 7.
 Secure the retaining plate to the standoffs with the two screws you removed in step 3. - 8.
-Turn on incoming power. - 9.
-Calibrate the replacement sensor as described in "Calibration, Oxygen Detector" on page 21.
+Turn on the controller. - 9.
+Calibrate the replacement sensor as described in "Calibration, Oxygen Detector" on page 19.